DasarVishnu123/aquaguardian-water-reminder/README.md

 ![Proteus](https://img.shields.io/badge/Simulation-Proteus-red)
 ![Embedded Systems](https://img.shields.io/badge/Domain-Embedded%20Systems-lightgrey)

-# AquaGuardian – Smart Hydration Reminder System

-An embedded systems project developed using the LPC2148 ARM7 microcontroller to monitor daily water intake and provide automatic hydration reminders.

 ## Overview :

 AquaGuardian is a smart hydration reminder system designed to help users maintain their daily water intake.
 The system tracks the amount of water consumed, displays hydration progress on a 16×2 LCD, provides reminders using a buzzer and LEDs, and allows the user to configure hydration goals and reminder settings using a 4×4 keypad.